 Use forceps to thread one strand of absorbable suture (Strand A) under both the femoral vein and artery at the most lateral point of the incision.
 Pull the suture halfway through so the ends are even.

 At a more proximal point to the groin, use forceps to thread a second suture (Strand B) under only the femoral vein.
+Gently tie a half knot that will be used to restrict blood flow.

 At a point between Strand A and Strand B, use forceps to thread a third suture (Strand C) under only the femoral vein.
-Gently tie a half knot that will be used to restrict blood flow.
+Gently tie a full knot that will be used to restrict blood flow.
 Be careful not to tear the vein.

 Gently tug on Strand B to restrict blood flow.
-Tape the ends of Strand B to the surgery stage to maintain the restricted blood flow.
+Use a hemostat to gently pull Strand B to maintain restricted blood flow.

-Connect the non-cut end of the PE-8 tubing to a 32 gauge needle and 1 mL syringe filled with heparinized saline and flush catheter to remove air bubbles.

-Cut a small hole in the restricted area of the femoral vein with microscissors and carefully insert the angled end of the flushed PE-8 tubing, towards Strand B. Once inserted, release Strand B’s tension and guide the catheter further up the vein.
-Tie Strand B around the vein containing the catheter.
+Cut a small hole in the restricted area of the femoral vein with microscissors and carefully insert the angled end of the PE-8 tubing (previously flushed with heparin saline) towards Strand B. Once inserted, release Strand B’s tension and guide the catheter further up the vein.
+Tighten Strand B around the vein containing the catheter.

-Loosen Strand C’s half knot and make a full knot around both the vein and the tubing.
+Using Strand C, tie an additional knot around the catheter.
 Make sure this knot does not capture the femoral artery.

 Gently pull back on the syringe barrel to partially fill the tubing with blood to ensure that the catheter has been implanted properly.

-Catheter insertion into the left femoral artery.
-Follow the same procedure as used for the vein to insert the PE-10 catheter into the femoral artery.
+Following the same procedure, insert a PE-10 catheter into the left femoral artery.

 Complete surgical procedure.